vmb24/iot-core-vmb-challenge/README.md

 # iot-core-vmb-challenge
-VMB IOT Agriculture Solution for challenge using c++ for connecting with MQTT broker in AWS IOT Core for service other software components.
+VMB IOT Smart Agriculture Solution for challenge using c++ for connecting with MQTT broker in AWS IOT Core for service other software components.